 Ghana is on the west coast of Africa.
-The landscape varies from an expansive coastline to rolling savannahs, dense forest and mountains.
-The history of Ghana includes a rich history of diverse peoples, including one of the largest and most well know group of people known as the Akan.
+The landscape varies from an expansive coastline to rolling savannahs, dense forest, and mountains.
+The history of Ghana includes a rich history of diverse peoples, including one of the largest and most well-known groups of people known as the Akan.
 When the Portuguese invaded in 1471, they found a people rich in history, culture, and gold.
-In fact, under British rule Ghana was known as the Gold Coast.
+In fact, under British rule, Ghana was known as the Gold Coast.
 In 1957, through the leadership of Kwame Nkrumah, Ghana was the first African country to gain its independence from its European colonizer.

 AFAM 3998 or PSYCH 3998

 FLAG: Engaged Learning

 In this course, we will learn about West African history, worldview, culture, science, psychology, and philosophy.
 Students will experience personal development through increased consciousness of one’s own ethno-cultural identity in a historical, contemporary, and global context.
 The curriculum includes lectures at the University of Ghana, guest lecturers at various community sites, and group discussion and reflection sessions that include University of Ghana students.
 Outside the classroom, students will have an opportunity to visit sacred shrines, attend festivals, observe ceremonies, meet with traditional medical practitioners and researchers, see Kente weavers at work, visit stool carving villages and enjoy traditional Akan cuisine.
 Students may also have the opportunity to participate in community-based learning projects.